 Dear Mystery Shopper,

-you can only be a Mystery Shopper if you have never worked in retail or the food industry, so you would not empathize with the staff, but judge as a “proper” customer not understanding the pressures of the business.
+You can only be a Mystery Shopper if you have never worked in retail or the food industry, so you would not empathize with the staff, but judge as a “proper” customer not understanding the pressures of the business.
 You are being instructed to be fair but firm, whereas I often looked at it hoping you would be firm but fair.
 You often choose to be firm.
 I have had outstanding comments throughout the years, including twice being commented on as having the best team yous have ever experienced.
-That was very kind for you to write, it didn’t help with my bosses as it was never good enough, what we as the teams achieved.
+That was very kind for you to write, it didn’t help with my bosses, though, as it was never good enough, what we as the teams achieved.
 But that aside, it is about you in this open letter.

 I and my teams received many comments like this throughout the years, but they have not helped me against the harshness of my line managers.
 It was never good enough.
 Towards the end of my employment in Pret I would even submit 4 pages of ideas on how to improve the Mystery Shopper and passed it on to my OPs manager.
 I had another 4 pages of ideas, but never submitted those as that OPs manager promised me as the Team Leader extra incentives if the Mystery Shopper results would improve (as if we needed improvement with almost always perfect scores!), but she never lived up to her promise.
 I delivered, but as usual left empty handed with broken promises.
 Another typical Pret “behaviour”, suck everything out of your staff and leave them stranded.